lukasgunschera/lukasgunschera/README.md

 - 👨‍🎓 I am a PhD student at the [MRC Cognition and Brain Sciences Unit](https://www.mrc-cbu.cam.ac.uk/) at the University of Cambridge.

-- 👨‍🔬 My research examines the relationship between social media use and mental health, and how this relationship depends on individual differences in cognition.
-I examine this question both cross-sectionally and longitudinally using computational approaches.
+- 👨‍🔬 My research examines cognitive markers of susceptibility and resilience for the relationship between social media use and mental health.
+Are differences in information processing related to the outcomes social media use has on well-being?
+I examine this question in a combination of computational, longitudinal, and cross-sectional approaches.

 - 🔑 Transparency and reproducibility are core values guiding my research.
 I aim to make all code accessible to the public.